 Mr. Tambourine Man is the debut studio album by The Byrds, released in 1965.
 Much of the album consists of songs written by Bob Dylan.
 Hits and fan favorites include the title track, "I'll Feel a Whole Lot Better", and "All I Really Want to Do".
-The album was listed at #233 in Rolling Stone's 500 Greatest Albums Of All Time.

 - "Mr. Tambourine Man" (2:20)

 - "I'll Feel a Whole Lot Better" (2:31)

 - "Spanish Harlem Incident" (1:58)

 - "All I Really Want to Do" (2:02)

 - "I'll Feel a Whole Lot Better (Alternate Version)" (2:28)